 If you play piano at around grade 7 standard, join one of these lively workshops to develop your playing by studying a wide range of piano repertoire, with a focus on technique, tone production, pedalling and performance skills.
+This course is suitable for students working towards ABRSM Grade 7.

 Learning modes and locations may be different depending on the course start date.
 Please check the location of your chosen course and read our guide to learning modes and locations to help you choose the right course for you.